 Company law requires the directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the Company's financial statements in accordance with International Financial Reporting Standards (IFRS's) and International Financial Reporting Interpretations Committee (IFRIC) interpretations endorsed by the European Union.
-For the financial year ended 31 March 2022, the Company will prepare its financial statements in accordance with IFRS as adopted by the UK.
+Under that law they have elected to prepare the Company's financial statements in accordance with UK adopted international accounting standards.

 The Company's financial statements are required by law to give a true and fair view of the state of affairs of the Company and of the profit or loss for that year.